 A director and shareholder of the Company is a partner of a law firm that serves as outside legal counsel for the Company.
-During the years ended December 31, 2018 and 2017, this law firm billed the Company approximately \$752 and \$358, respectively for legal services provided by this firm.
-Included in accounts payable on the accompanying balance sheets at December 31, 2018 and 2017, is approximately zero and \$25, respectively, owed to this law firm.
+During the years ended December 31, 2019 and 2018, this law firm billed the Company approximately \$544 and \$752, respectively for legal services provided by this firm.
+There were no amounts owed to this firm at either December 31, 2019 or 2018.

-Note 10 - Concentration of Credit Risk
+Note 11 - Concentration of Credit Risk